Monday, June 29, 2020

 This is where the proposed solution of abolition/disbandment comes in.
 Teachers, cops and social workers can’t really deal with the basic problems of a class and caste society.
 They can only ameliorate them - or make them worse.
 Especially in the U.S., which is no mild social-democratic sheep but a ravenous, militarized and bloody predator that has armed its police like soldiers patrolling Iraq for years.

 The long-term goal is to replace police with socialized and democratic neighborhood assemblies empowered to solve problems and stop crime.
 This would be in a U.S. that transcends the corrupt Congressional system and a bought-and-paid-for bourgeois democracy.
 An armed workers democracy based on community and workplace assemblies is the future of political power.
-Unlike the liberal utopianism of police 'abolition' the only real times police were removed were in situations of revolutionary upheaval - 1870 Paris, 1917 Petrograd, 1919 Budapest, 1927 Shanghai and no doubt other examples - anywhere the armed proletariat took power for a time or permanently.
+Unlike the liberal utopianism of police 'abolition' under capital the only real times police were removed were in situations of revolutionary upheaval - 1870 Paris, 1917 Petrograd, 1919 Budapest, 1927 Shanghai and no doubt other examples - anywhere the armed proletariat took power for a time or permanently.

 We saw the beginnings of this in Minneapolis when neighborhoods enforced curfews and protected themselves - mostly from racist white arsonists.
 The American Indian Movement protected Franklin Avenue for instance.
 In Minneapolis the site of the shooting on 38th & Chicago is now walled off while in Seattle there is a 6 block autonomous zone next to a closed police station guarded by the leftist Puget Sound Gun Club.
 These temporary occupations have occurred in the past in Athens, Greece and various city square occupations all over the world.
 Or the Chiapas, Mexico and Naxalite forest zones in India, which have lasted longer due to using armed force.